canada-ca/cloud-guardrails-O365/EN/03_Apply-Conditional-Access.md

 Some examples are :
 - Any access attempt from outside of the corporate network would either be blocked or require Multifactor Authentication (MFA);
+- Any access to the system should be from GC managed devices;
-- Any access to the system should be from  GC Networks and GC end points; and
+- Any access to the system should be from trusted locations; and
 - Any Administrative-level access would require MFA

 ## Validation